 - Primary focus on SAR means no optical or multispectral data offering

-Best for: Defense agencies, maritime surveillance, insurance companies, and disaster response organizations that need reliable, all-weather monitoring capability.
+Best for: Defense agencies, maritime surveillance, insurance companies, and disaster response organizations that need reliable, all-weather monitoring.

 Pricing: Enterprise and per-area pricing; contact sales for specific use cases.